lmc297/BTyper/README.md

 ------------------------------------------------------------------------

 Disclaimer: BTyper and BMiner are pretty neat!
-However, no tool is perfect, and BTyper and BMiner cannot definitively prove whether a *B. cereus* group isolate is pathogenic or not.
+However, no tool is perfect, and BTyper and BMiner cannot definitively prove whether an isolate is pathogenic or not, or resistant to a particular antimicrobial.
 As always, interpret your results with caution.
-We are not responsible for taxonomic misclassifications, misclassifications of an isolate's pathogenic potential, and/or misinterpretations (biological, statistical, or otherwise) of BTyper and/or BMiner results.
+We are not responsible for taxonomic misclassifications, misclassifications of an isolate's pathogenic or antimicrobial resistance potential, and/or misinterpretations (biological, statistical, or otherwise) of BTyper and/or BMiner results.